 Who Uses CBD the Most?

 The results are in.
 All age demographics use CBD in some fashion!
-Currently, the biggest proponent of CBD is the generation who has pushed the hardest to lift the prohibition.
+Currently, the biggest proponent of CBD is the generation that has pushed the hardest to lift the prohibition.
 Almost 500 of the 2,500 surveyed fell within the 18 to 29 age bracket.

 As the demographics aged, the number of people who used CBD decreased.
 16% of adults in the 30 to 49 range stated they used CBD, while 11% of those between the ages of 50 and 64 also enjoyed the benefits of CBD.
 Lastly, just 8% of seniors 65 and over, turned to hemp-based products.